awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-transaction-management.md

     103 | 3382 | 599 | UTILITY | COMMIT
 ```

-When the same statements are issued from outside of an explicit transaction block, and the session has autocommit set to ON, each statement executes in its own transaction\.
+In contrast, take an example when the same statements are issued from outside of an explicit transaction block and the session has autocommit set to ON\.
+In this case, each statement runs in its own transaction\.

 ```
 insert into test_table_a values (1);